gemmys55/Final-Project/README.md

 <p>“Although the current model performs well, there are several opportunities to enhance this project further:

-Incorporating larger and more recent datasets to improve model generalization Applying advanced techniques like hyperparameter tuning to optimize model performance Exploring deep learning models for more complex pattern recognition Including real-time data such as weather, traffic density, and road conditions Developing a real-time prediction system or dashboard for practical use by authorities
+1)Incorporating larger and more recent datasets to improve model generalization 2)Applying advanced techniques like hyperparameter tuning to optimize model performance 3)Exploring deep learning models for more complex pattern recognition 4)Including real-time data such as weather, traffic density, and road conditions 5)Developing a real-time prediction system or dashboard for practical use by authorities

 These improvements can make the system more accurate, scalable, and impactful in real-world applications.”</p>